Dan8991/A-Storm-of-Nodes/README.md

+# Intro

+This was the final project for the network science course at Unipd and it conists in applying algorithms to a social network in order to find out it's properties, in particular I chose to study the network formed in "A Storm of Swords" because I really like the books.

+All the code is provided and an explanation about what I did can be found in homework1.pdf and homework2.pdf, in paricular homework2 might be more interesting as its results are clearly explained by the story of the book.

+### Generic Info

 characters.json is a file json containing a key-value realtion between characters and nicknames

 connections.csv is a file that contains the dataset